eddyboon/AdvancedAlgorithms/README.md

 If on Mac, these will be already installed if the Xcode Command Line tools are installed.
 If not done already, open the terminal and run `xcode-select --install`

-If on Windows, it is recommended to installed [Windows Subsystem For Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) as the Make file uses Unix-based terminal commands.
+If on Windows, it is recommended to install [Windows Subsystem For Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) as the Make file uses Unix-based terminal commands.
 Once WSL is installed, run the following to install the project dependencies:
 1. `sudo apt update`
 2. `sudo apt install make`
 3. `sudo apt install g++`